Gaza Strip: 2005: Israel's unilateral disengagement

-Post-2006 elections violence
+Post-2006: Hamas takeover

 In the Palestinian parliamentary elections held on 25 January 2006, Hamas won a plurality of 42.9% of the total vote and 74 out of 132 total seats (56%).
-When Hamas assumed power the next month, Israel, the United States, the European Union, Russia and the United Nations demanded that Hamas accept all previous agreements, recognize Israel's right to exist, and renounce violence; when Hamas refused, they cut off direct aid to the Palestinian Authority, although some aid money was redirected to humanitarian organizations not affiliated with the government.
+When Hamas assumed power the next month, Israel, the United States, the EU, Russia and the UN demanded that Hamas accept all previous agreements, recognize Israel's right to exist, and renounce violence; when Hamas refused, they cut off direct aid to the Palestinian Authority, although some aid money was redirected to humanitarian organizations not affiliated with the government.
 The resulting political disorder and economic stagnation led to many Palestinians emigrating from the Gaza Strip.

 In January 2007, fighting erupted between Hamas and Fatah.
-The deadliest clashes occurred in the northern Gaza Strip, where General Muhammed Gharib, a senior commander of the Fatah-dominated Preventive Security Force, died when a rocket hit his home.
+The deadliest clashes occurred in the northern Gaza Strip.
 On 30 January 2007, a truce was negotiated between Fatah and Hamas.
-However, after a few days, new fighting broke out.
-On 1 February, Hamas killed 6 people in an ambush on a Gaza convoy which delivered equipment for Abbas' Palestinian Presidential Guard, according to diplomats, meant to counter smuggling of more powerful weapons into Gaza by Hamas for its fast-growing "Executive Force".
-According to Hamas, the deliveries to the Presidential Guard were intended to instigate sedition (against Hamas), while withholding money and assistance from the Palestinian people.
+After a few days, new fighting broke out.
+On 1 February, Hamas killed 6 people in an ambush on a Gaza convoy which delivered equipment for Abbas' Palestinian Presidential Guard.
 Fatah fighters stormed a Hamas-affiliated university in the Gaza Strip.
 Officers from Abbas' presidential guard battled Hamas gunmen guarding the Hamas-led Interior Ministry.
 In May 2007, new fighting broke out between the factions.
 Interior Minister Hani Qawasmi, who had been considered a moderate civil servant acceptable to both factions, resigned due to what he termed harmful behavior by both sides.

 Fighting spread in the Gaza Strip, with both factions attacking vehicles and facilities of the other side.
 Following a breakdown in an Egyptian-brokered truce, Israel launched an air strike which destroyed a building used by Hamas.
 Ongoing violence prompted fear that it could bring the end of the Fatah-Hamas coalition government, and possibly the end of the Palestinian authority.

-Hamas spokesman Moussa Abu Marzouk blamed the conflict between Hamas and Fatah on Israel, stating that the constant pressure of economic sanctions resulted in the "real explosion."
-Associated Press reporter Ibrahim Barzak wrote an eyewitness account stating: "Today I have seen people shot before my eyes, I heard the screams of terrified women and children in a burning building, and I argued with gunmen who wanted to take over my home.
-I have seen a lot in my years as a journalist in Gaza, but this is the worst it's been."
+Hamas spokesman Mousa Abu Marzook blamed the conflict between Hamas and Fatah on Israel, stating that the constant pressure of economic sanctions resulted in the "real explosion."
 From 2006 to 2007 more than 600 Palestinians were killed in fighting between Hamas and Fatah.
 349 Palestinians were killed in fighting between factions in 2007.
 160 Palestinians killed each other in June alone.